The Tilting Theory of Contraction Algebras: Preliminaries

 \subsection{Relationship to Minimal Models}

-For a complete local isolated cDV singularity $\Spec R$, a \emph{minimal model} is a certain crepant projective birational morphism $f \colon X \to \Spec R$ where $X$ need not be smooth but instead must be $\mathbb{Q}$-factorial terminal (see eg. \cite[\S2]{HomMMP}).
+For a complete local isolated cDV singularity $\Spec R$, a \emph{minimal model} is a certain crepant projective birational morphism $f \colon X \to \Spec R$ where $X$ need not be smooth but instead must be $\mathbb{Q}$-factorial terminal (see e.g.\ \cite[\S2]{HomMMP}).
 With this definition, $X$ is considered to be a `nicest' member of the birational equivalence class of $\Spec R$.
 The following are well known. \begin{enumerate} \item \cite{reid} Any minimal model $f \colon X \to \Spec R$ is an isomorphism away from the unique singular point of $\Spec R$, where the preimage, called the \textit{exceptional locus}, consists of a finite chain of curves. \item \cite{[KM]} There are finitely many minimal models of $\Spec R$. \item \cite{[K]} Any two minimal models of $\Spec R$ are connected by a sequence of \emph{simple flops}; certain codimension two modifications. \end{enumerate} To explain $(3)$ in more detail, choose a curve $C_i$ in the exceptional locus of a minimal model $f \colon X \to \Spec R$.
-Then $f$ can be factorised as
+Since $R$ is complete local, $f$ can be factorised as

 where $g(C_i)$ is a single point and $g$ is an isomorphism elsewhere.
 For any such factorisation, there exists a certain birational map $g^+ \colon X^+ \to X_{\con}$, satisfying some technical conditions detailed in \cite[2.6]{HomMMP}, which fits into a commutative diagram